ZbychuButItWasTaken/Overlay/README.md

 For now editing the misc text (for example sugnature) is done in the code, by replacing the "Your text/signature here" with your desired text.

+NOTE: By default the program accepts 16bit depth greyscale images.

 ## Instalation
 ### It requires [libpng](https://github.com/glennrp/libpng) and [zlib](https://github.com/madler/zlib)!
 This program uses Cmake, so compiling would be done like this: